 Buying property in Spain

-Strong Abogados has been providing expert conveyancing services since the year 2000.
+Strong Abogados has been providing expert conveyancing and real estate advisory services since the year 2000.

 Why hire us?

 • 100% of our clients are international clients.
-We understand your needs and your expectations of service.
-We are the only law firm covering all of Spain that works this way.
+We understand your expectations, your concerns, and the complexities of investing in Spain from abroad.

-• We do not get commissions from banks, realtors, or construction companies.
-We work only for the client.
-A realtor or bank can arrange the closing, but a lawyer works specifically for the buyer.
+• We do not receive commissions from banks, realtors, or construction companies.
+We work exclusively for the client.
+While a realtor or a bank may arrange a closing, a lawyer works solely in the buyer’s interest.

-Property checks should be done before you pay realtor fees to hold a property and before you make a down payment.
+Property checks should always be carried out before you pay realtor fees or make any down payment.

 Articles: